Compare Rates and Save on Life Insurance

 Legal Guardians

-The person purchasing life insurance for a teenager must show they have a qualifying insurable interest in their life.
+The person purchasing life insurance for a teenager must show that they have a qualifying insurable interest in their life.
 That means the person insuring the teen will experience hardship or financial loss when the insured passes away.
-Most often, adoptive parents, grandparents, legal guardians, parents and step-parents can buy life insurance for children.
+Most often, adoptive parents, legal guardians, parents, stepparents and grandparents can buy life insurance for children.

-The owner is usually the payor, or person responsible for paying the premiums, of a teenager’s life insurance policy.
+The owner or policyholder is usually the payor — the person responsible for paying the premiums — of a teenager's life insurance policy.
 Once the teen reaches the age of maturity, the policy ownership and payor status can transfer to the teen.
-Although the age of maturity in most states is 18, it’s younger in some states.
+Although the age of maturity in most states is 18, it's younger in some states.
 For example, a minor over 14.5 years old can own or sign an application for life insurance in New York.

 Can a Teenager Get Their Own Life Insurance Policy?

 A minor teenager cannot get their own life insurance policy.
-A minor can not enter into a legal contract unless there is a legal exception, like in the New York example above.
-Teens who are 18 or 19 are considered adults, so they can get their own life insurance policy if they choose.
+A minor cannot enter into a legal contract unless there is a legal exception, like in the New York example above.
+Teens aged 18 or 19 are considered adults, so they can get their own life insurance policy.

-Whoever buys the teenager’s life insurance policy is usually the owner of the policy.
+Whoever buys the teenager's life insurance policy is usually the policy owner.
 Once the teen becomes an adult, the parent, grandparent or guardian who owns the policy can either retain ownership or transfer ownership to the insured as a change of ownership or release of ownership transfer.

-When releasing ownership, the owner will sign the insurance company's change of ownership form to complete the transaction.
+When releasing ownership of a teenage life insurance policy, the owner will sign the insurance company's change of ownership form to complete the transaction.
 As the owner, you are the only person who has control over the policy and can make changes, like removing cash value or changing a beneficiary.
-It’s a good idea to release ownership to the teen once they are an adult, so they have full control over the policy with the ability to make changes as they see fit.
+It's a good idea to release ownership to the teen once they are an adult, so they have full control over the policy with the ability to make changes as they see fit.

 bookshelves icon